AdobeDocs/analytics.es-ES/help/analyze/report-builder/c-publish-power-bi/power-bi.md

 **Ver los datos de solicitud en Power BI**

 Cada solicitud programada de Report Builder se publica como una tabla en el conjunto de datos.
-Cada tabla de solicitud recibe el nombre de la dimensión principal de la solicitud y tiene una [!UICONTROL Report Suite] y una [!UICONTROL Segments] columna.
+Each request table is named after the primary dimension in the request and it has a [!UICONTROL Report Suite] and a [!UICONTROL Segments] column.

-1. En Power BI, vaya al menú **[!UICONTROL Workspaces]** > **[!UICONTROL Datasets]** .
+1. In Power BI, go to the **[!UICONTROL Workspaces]** > **[!UICONTROL Datasets]** menu.

-1. Seleccione la solicitud que ha publicado y haga clic en el [!UICONTROL Create report] icono situado junto a ella.
+1. Select the request that you published and click the [!UICONTROL Create report] icon next to it.

-   Observe que las solicitudes aparecen como tablas en el [!UICONTROL Fields] menú.
+   Notice that the requests appear as tables in the [!UICONTROL Fields] menu.

    ![](assets/published-requests.png)